plinker-rpc/development/README.md

 `Do you wish to [c]ommit, [d]eploy or [e]xit?`

  - If you choose commit, it will push your changes and docs to github.
- - If you choose eploy, it will ask: `Which type of changes has been done: [p]atch, [m]inor, [M]ajor?` Upon selection it will increment the semantic version, tag then push your changes and docs to github.
+ - If you choose deploy, it will ask: `Which type of changes has been done: [p]atch, [m]inor, [M]ajor?`, upon choice it will increment the semantic version, tag then push your changes and docs to github.

 `bash ./dev_mkdocs.sh` is used to write docs with hot reloading at `http://127.0.0.0:8000`